Skip to main content

 Migration from NotebookLM: Export your sources from NotebookLM and upload them to Atlas.
 The AI automatically finds connections across everything you add, so your workspace starts working for you from day one.

 Like NotebookLM, but with mind maps and citations that connect everything together.
-Try Atlas free.
+Try Atlas.

 2. Elicit, Best NotebookLM Alternative for Academic Research